-Eggplants are at their very best in the height of summer and they are one of the most important staples in the Mediterranean.
-The moussaka principal ingredient is, of course, the eggplant.
-Brining the eggplant makes the eggplant extra creamy and sweeter.
+- Aubergines are at their very best in the height of summer and they are one of the most important staples in the Mediterranean.
+The moussaka principal ingredient is, of course, the aubergine.
+Brining the aubergines makes them extra creamy and sweet.

-Cooking potatoes in alkaline water — with added baking soda — can help tenderize the potatoes while preventing them from falling apart (see the photo of me holding the potato slice).
-Boiling your potatoes before you toss them into the oven, helps the pieces develop a crispy outside coating.
-Also, this way you are using the minimum amount of a healthy oil, the Greek extra virgin olive, for cooking.
+- Cooking potatoes in alkaline water — with added baking soda — can help tenderise the potatoes while preventing them from falling apart (see the photo of me holding the potato slice).
+Boiling your potatoes before you toss them into the oven helps them develop a crispy outside coating.
+Also, this way you are using the minimum amount of a healthy oil for cooking, the Greek extra virgin olive.
 This is a fast and healthy way to cook potatoes.

-Mushrooms have high water content; when they are cooked, they release a lot of liquid.
+- Mushrooms have high water content; when they are cooked, they release a lot of liquid.
 It is better to cook the scallions until tender, and then add the mushrooms, this way you do not end up with a soggy mess.
 Food retains heat, so the mushrooms continue to cook well after being removed from the heat.
 Also, mushrooms are very absorbent, so they absorb the oil quickly.
-Greek extra virgin olive oil is a perfect complement to the delicate earthy flavor of mushrooms, plus olive oil is traditionally used in the Smyrna cuisine and it is considered the secret to good health.
+Greek extra virgin olive oil perfectly complements the delicate earthy flavour of mushrooms, plus olive oil is traditionally used in the Smyrna cuisine and it is considered the secret to good health.
 By steam-frying or sautéing mushrooms using water and by adding the oil after cooking you get all the health, taste and texture benefits of olive oil.

-When cooking vegetables I would strongly advise you to do so in a way that retains as many nutrients as possible, and preserves color and texture.
+- When cooking vegetables I would strongly advise you to do so in a way that retains as many nutrients as possible, and preserves colour and texture.
 Pan-steaming or steam-frying or healthy sautéing is one of the healthiest cooking methods.
-The water-sautéed mushrooms are even tastier the olive oil-sautéed ones!
+The water-sautéed mushrooms are even tastier than the olive oil-sautéed ones!

-I am recommending you a healthy cooking method for every layer of vegetables for the vegan moussaka in order to boost flavor and minimize nutrient loss.
+- I recommend a healthy cooking method for every layer of vegetables for the vegan moussaka in order to boost flavour and minimize nutrient loss.

-You can add less ground black pepper to this recipe, if you wish (be sure to taste test).
-Vegan moussaka is not too spicy, but it releases a very subtle pepper flavor.
+- You can add less ground black pepper to this recipe, if you wish (be sure to taste test).
+Vegan moussaka is not too spicy, but it releases a very subtle pepper flavour.

 You should try vegan moussaka, it will excite your palate!